 Royal Nepal took over an international schedule in 1960.
 Starting with a fleet of Douglas DC-3's, the airline quickly moved on to the turboprop Fokker F-27.

 The commissioning of the remarkable Twin Otter and Pilatus Porter aircraft into the Royal Nepal Airlines fleet in 1970s brought about a quick and easy way of accessing many of the remote regions of the kingdom.

 By the early 1970s the airline had introduced Hawker Siddeley HS-748 turboprops, and Boeing 727 jet airliners were introduced in 1972 after Kathmandu's runway had been extended for medium sized jet operations.
 The Boeing 727s were gradually replaced by Boeing 757s.

-At present NAC operates 7 international destinations namely Bangkok, Hong Kong, and Kuala Lumpur in South East /Far East Asia and Doha in Middle East.
-Kuala Lumpur are recently operated from March, 31st, 2003 and Delhi, Mumbai & Bengaluru in India.
+At present NAC operates 10 international destinations namely Riyadh, Bangkok, Hong Kong, Dubai, Doha, Kuala Lumpur, Narita, Delhi, Mumbai & Bengaluru.
 In Domestic operations it connects more than 25 destinations inside Nepal.